Parking at the Saratoga Race Course

 Lawn Parking: Various lawns and lots on surrounding streets

 Many residents offer lawn parking for a fee.
 These spots are often your best bet and make it easier to get out after racing is over.

 Handicapped Parking: All NYRA lots (General, Oklahoma, and Trackside)

 All NYRA lots at the track have accessible parking available for guests with disabilities.
-These spaces are designtated for vehicles displaying a current state-sissued disability placard or license plate.
+These spaces are designated for vehicles displaying a current state-issued disability placard or license plate.